 It’s a scenario that’s played out in bathrooms across the country: Toddlers express interest in “big kid” undies, parents buy a potty seat, and anticipation runs high in both camps.
 You’re ready, your child is ready, so let’s go, right?

-All the pieces can be in place, but children, by their nature, are sometimes reluctant to try something new.
+All the pieces can be in place, but children, by their nature, can be reluctant to try something new.
 They sense change coming and dig in their little heels, literally and figuratively!

 Let’s face it: they’ve been in diapers since birth, so giving them up feels uncertain and unknown.
-It helps when you can make the upcoming change fun and have your child participate in the process at their own level.
+It helps when you can make the upcoming change fun and have your child participate in potty training at their own level.

 It’s an important distinction.
-A reward should be something that works with your child, in small steps, toward a desired goal.
+The best rewards for potty training are those that work for your child toward a desired goal.
 And it should be enjoyable!

-- Stickers.
+- Potty Training Sticker Chart.
 Children love them!
 Let your child choose stickers of his favorite animal, color, or television character.
 Download a sticker chart or draw grid lines and days of the week on a piece of poster board.
 Let your child place a sticker on the chart every time they successfully use the potty seat.

 - Dazzle with Science.
 Children love making something happen, so create a teaching moment.
 Before your child uses the potty seat, let her squeeze a few drops of blue food coloring in the bowl and she can see the water change color after she goes potty.

 - Activity Jar.
 Fill a jar with strips of paper labeled with your child’s favorite activities: A trip to the park.
 Playing with clay.
 A simple craft.
 When your child successfully uses the potty, she can choose an activity from the jar to do together.
 Here are a few ideas to get you started.

 - Books.
 Keep a stack of books next to the toilet for your child to look at while he uses the potty.
 Read to your child as he waits to go, making this not only a bonding time, but a way for him to relax and feel at ease on his potty seat.